sayred1/CNN/README.md

 The whole network was reformatted since the original was messy, and it wan't clear how to run several epochs with the model.

 Currently, the NN is running, but the cost isn't decreasing rapidly enough.
 This could be due to several reasons that I will test.
-1) Need more batches of data instead of one batch of 10.
+1) Need more batches of data instead of one batch of 10. (going to run full dataset on cms)
 2) Need to tune the optimization hyperparameters.
 3) Optimization algorithm incorrectly updating parameters.
 4) Backprop or forward prop wrong (both checked with the above links).